Asabeneh/10-days-of-git-and-github/readme.md

    git add filename1 filename2
 ```

-Sometimes, we may make a lots of changes and adding file one by one is tiring and not product.
+Sometimes, we may make a lot of changes, and adding files one by one is tiring and not product.
 Therefore, we can use a short and product way.
-The _git add_ command followed by a dot allows to add files and folders at once to the stage area.
+The _git add_ command followed by a dot allows adding files and folders at once to the stage area.
 Remember, there is a space between the add and the dot.

 To add all files and folders at once